 Display | 4.5” LCD | 7” LCD | 5.5” LCD | 6.25” LCD |

-For context, the Horizon Evolve 3 and Evolve 5 cannot be purchased on the Horizon website, although the product page is still visible.
+For context, the Horizon Evolve 3 and Evolve 5, and 7.0 AE cannot be purchased on the Horizon website, although the product page is still visible.
 The site states that these machines can only be purchased in-store at select retailers, which leads me to believe that they are phasing them out/getting rid of the last bit of inventory.

-Luckily, both the Horizon EX-59 and the Horizon 7.0 AE ellipticals are excellent options available for purchase directly from the brand’s website.
-If you’re looking for a comparable foldable elliptical like the Evolve 3 and 5, I recommend either the NordicTrack SE9i or the SE7i.
+The Horizon EX-59 elliptical is excellent an option available for purchase directly from the brand’s website.
+However, if you’re looking for a comparable foldable elliptical like the Evolve 3 and 5, I recommend either the NordicTrack SE9i or the SE7i.

 Horizon EX-59 Elliptical